5. Data Analyses

 vagueness around the fixed point in time.
 Notice that only XRA file

-format allows to save it.
+format can save it.

 Read the following paper for details: